Ann Goddard Scholarship for publicly funded pupillages, Gray’s Inn, 2017

 Naomi is happy to accept instructions in Care proceedings and is keen to develop her experience in this area.

 Naomi has represented clients at final contested hearings in applications for non-molestation and occupation orders.
-These have often involved serious allegations of abuse.
+These have often involved serious allegations of abuse, including sexual abuse.
 Naomi has also represented clients who face serious allegations of abuse and has successfully represented them and prevented findings being made.
 Naomi understands the importance of developing rapport with clients and prides herself on her ability to build trust with clients quickly.

 Naomi has experience of representing clients facing committal proceedings in the family court.
 She has experience advising on committal and making arguments for strike out of such applications.